Hole N" The Rock

 Hole N" The Rock is a roadside attraction located in San Juan County, Utah, centered around a home carved out of a sandstone cliff.
 Albert Christensen began creating the home in 1940; the Christensen family moved into the home in 1952 and the site was opened to public tours after Albert's death in 1957.
 The adjacent Hole N" The Rock diner was opened in 1945 and operated until 1955.
 A petting zoo and gift shops were added to the site by subsequent owners.
 The attraction is a popular stop for visitors to southeastern Utah.

 Description

 Hole N" The Rock is built around the home created by Albert Christensen in the 1940s and early 1950s.
 The home, 5000 sqft large, contains fourteen rooms supported by large pillars.
 The home includes shelving carved out of the walls and a fireplace with a 65-foot chimney drilled into the sandstone.
 A large concrete bathtub is also built into the rock.
 Each room includes the original furniture and belongings owned by the Christensens, with some rooms containing taxidermied animals prepared by Albert.

 Eleven eclectic metal and stone sculptures by Colorado artist Lyle Nichols are located on the grounds.
 A petting zoo filled with animals such as llamas, emus, and wallabies is also part of the site.

-The site is advertised with twenty-foot-tall white letters on the side of the cliffside and attracts about 500 visitors per day.
+The site, advertised with twenty-foot-tall white letters on the cliff above, attracts about 500 visitors per day.